azizovu540-gif/GameBoy-Emulator-in-LOVE2D/README.md

 # 🕹️ Custom Lua Game Boy Emulator from Scratch (LÖVE / Love2D)

 A fully custom, high-performance 8-bit Game Boy (DMG-01) emulator written entirely from scratch in Lua using the **LÖVE framework**.
-This project features a completely custom CPU core, PPU layout, and a newly integrated audio subsystem.
+This project features a completely custom CPU core, PPU layout, and an integrated audio subsystem.

 Optimized for **LuaJIT** and ready for both classic games and unlicensed homebrew/bootlegs.